-DO NOT do tricep dips with your hands behind you on the bench.
+Do tricep dips with your hands behind you on the bench.

-INSTEAD do close-grip pushups, parallel bar dips, or lying dumbbell tricep extensions.
+Instead: Do close-grip pushups, parallel bar dips, or lying dumbbell tricep extensions.

-DO NOT do any type of jump training on a concrete surface.
+Do any type of jump training on a concrete surface.
 There's a reason NBA players don't play games on concrete and why weekend warriors are always hurting themselves playing pick-up ball on asphalt—it's not great for you.

-INSTEAD absorb the force by bending your knees and pushing your hips back, and by performing jumping moves on softer surfaces.
+Instead: Absorb the force by bending your knees and pushing your hips back, and by performing jumping moves on softer surfaces.

-DO NOT do situps or standard crunches.
+Do situps or standard crunches.

-INSTEAD do planks, side planks, TRX fall-outs, and jack-knifes.
+Instead: Do planks, side planks, TRX fall-outs, and jack-knifes.
 They're much better for your abs and you get more bang for your buck.